-We draw attention to note 2 in which Management states that it is a condition for the Company's ability to remain a going concern that earnings from the hotel activities increase ensuring an increased lease income and that the Company obtains positive results of its ongoing negotiations regarding refinancing.
+We draw attention to note 2 in which Management states that it is a condition for the Company's ability to remain a going concern that the Company obtains positive results of its ongoing negotiations regarding additional financing and a positive development in the leasing activity.
 It is Management's assessment that these assumptions will be achieved, and consequently, the financial statements have been prepared on a going concern assumption.